Noobcoder191/JanitorxNim/README.md

 NIM_API_KEY=your_nvidia_api_key_here
 ```

-4. Move the cloudflared executable to the root folder, then rename it to "cloudflared.exe".
+4. Move the cloudflared executable to the proxy folder, then rename it to "cloudflared.exe".

-5. Install dotenv by running "npm i dotenv" in your command prommpt.
+5. Install dotenv by running "npm i dotenv" in your command prompt.

 ## Usage